syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

 Using document As WordDocument = New WordDocument("Input.docx", FormatType.Docx)
     Dim propertyNames = {"ChartType", "ChartTitle"}
     Dim propertyValues As String() = {OfficeChartType.Pie.ToString(), "Sales"}
-    'Find chart by ChartType and ChartTitle.
+    'Find the chart by ChartType and ChartTitle.
     Dim chart As WChart = TryCast(document.FindItemByProperties(EntityType.Chart, propertyNames, propertyValues), WChart)

     'Rename the ChartTitle.